 Like the types of services that insurance covers, the amount of the coverage varies from one policy to the next.
 In California, though, many insurers use different levels of coverage.

 As such, people with bronze rehab insurance coverage Los Angeles pay the most out of pocket for treatment.
 The insurer might require that they go to an in-network provider as well.
-However, there’s a possibility for some bronze plans to offer coverage for out-of-network providers.
+However, some bronze plans can offer coverage for out-of-network providers.

 You can determine your insurance benefits by reviewing your policy.
 However, you might come across terms or wording that you don’t fully understand.
 You aren’t the only one.

 Our addiction treatment staff has the means to verify your insurance coverage for you.
 LA Detox wants to make sure that you get the care that you deserve.
 To that end, we offer everything from detox and therapy to aftercare services.
-In fact, some of the therapies that we use include:
+Some of the treatments that we use include:

 Don’t let concerns about paying for detox and rehab keep you from taking the first step toward recovery.
 Let LA Detox verify your rehab insurance coverage.
-Dial [Direct] to find out how affordable your treatment can be.
+Contact us today to find out how affordable your treatment can be.